Donald Faison Thought Clueless Was Going to Be the Worst

 As the actor behind Dionne's boyfriend, Murray, Faison was unforgettably a part of Amy Heckerling's now iconic 1995 coming-of-age rom-com.
 However, as he recalled in a new episode of Justin Long's Life is Short podcast, there was a time when the film seemed far from the hit it became.

-"I remember thinking, 'This is gonna be the worst movie ever,'" Faison told Long, noting the characters were talking "weird" and unlike how he had heard anyone in his neighborhood speak.
+"I remember thinking, 'This is gonna be the worst movie ever,'" Faison told Long, noting the characters were talking "weird" and unlike what he had heard in his neighborhood.

-Still, he wanted to ace his auditions and get the role, so before his final callback before traveling to Los Angeles, he rehearsed with people from his neighborhood and they gave him ideas for the character.
-As it turns out, his callback involved one of his most memorable scenes: his "Excuse me, Miss Dionne" speech.
+Still, he wanted to ace his auditions and get the role, so before his final callback, he rehearsed with people from his neighborhood and they gave him ideas for the character.
+As it turns out, his callback was with one of his most memorable scenes from the movie: his "Excuse me, Miss Dionne" speech.
 As we know by now, Faison landed the role and continued the character for three seasons of the teen sitcom that followed.